 PAs are required to pass the Physician Assistant National Certifying Exam before they’re eligible to practice, and they’re required to re-certify by exam every 10 years.
 PAs practice under the guidance of a Physician.
 They’re able to do many of the same things that a Physician can do — including history taking, examination, and treatment of the patient, prescribing medications, and following up with patients.

-We’re proud to have four wonderful Physician Assistants on our team of Providers:
+We’re proud to have three exceptional Physician Assistants on our team of Providers:

 Travis Lewis, who’s also a certified Athletic Trainer, and who sees patients at both Cranberry/Seven Fields and Squirrel Hill/Greenfield.

-Brianna Mosso, who sees patients at Squirrel Hill/Greenfield.
+Samantha Gronlund, who sees patients at Pleasant Hills.

 A Nurse Practitioner (NP) is a Provider who has completed a Bachelors degree in nursing, then went on to complete a Masters Degree as well.
 Because individual states have different licensing requirements, a nurse who earns a state license and has completed the required training courses is eligible to apply for national certification through the American Academy of Nurse Practitioners.